vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 the 30 minutes.
 I did things this way partly to cap my total time on exercise-like stuff, though I ended up doing more typing practice before and after jogging as well.

+## 2025-10-08: skipped all exercises due to scheduling challenges

+On Wednesday 2025-10-08, I had a once-every-few-months lengthy catch-up meeting with work colleagues in the morning.
+This created scheduling challenges for exercise, so I decided to skip all exercises.